-"Being part of the program committee for the 2023 IEEE AtC-AtG Magnetics Conference was both challenging and fulfilling.
-All program committee members were spread across different institutes around the globe...It was fun to work with many strangers on a common goal: the successful organization of this year's conference edition...I expanded my skill set and formed a new network of connections in the field."
-Mariia Efremova (Europe, Middle-East, Africa Program): "Joining the IEEE AtC-AtG conference 2023 organization committee was my cup of tea.
+Mariia Efremova (Europe, Middle-East, Africa Program):

+"Joining the IEEE AtC-AtG conference 2023 organization committee was my cup of tea.
 I genuinely think that the experience of organizing a conference is helpful for all young scientists, regardless of their future career trajectory...
-Multicultural communication: We worked in a big team from Asia & Pacific, Europe & Middle East, and the Americas. defining Teamwork: role, your and subordination...
+Multicultural communication: We worked in a big team from Asia & Pacific, Europe & Middle East, and the Americas. defining Teamwork: role, your subordination...
 "Trying on various hats"... with communication invited speakers, evaluating and selecting abstracts, a bit in advertising and proofreading, and chairing an online Zoom session with 50+ participants.
 Where else can one get such training for free in less than half a year?"
-Mingzhen Feng (Americas Program):

-"I thoroughly enjoyed my experience working with the exceptional team at the IEEE AtC-AtG conference.
-As a Ph.D. student, my prior engagement was limited....My curiosity about the behind-the-scenes organization of such events and a desire to contribute to the IEEE Magnetic Society led me to join the organizing committee....I encourage anyone interested in this field to consider applying for the 2024 IEEE AtC-AtG conference."
-Santhosh Sivasubramani (Asia-Pacific Technical): "This AtC-AtG conference has its impact amongst all stakeholders (particularly as I'm aware of the Indian context).
+Santhosh Sivasubramani (Asia-Pacific Technical):

+"This AtC-AtG conference has its impact amongst all stakeholders (particularly as I'm aware of the Indian context).
 This played a crucial role as the opportunity to interact and network amongst top brains in the magnetic community...
 Being part of an organizing team or being part of the conference itself is a privilege associated with benefits for the quality of time invested in it.
-Gather [gather.town] was a cherry on the final day show with a first-ofits-kind virtual participation, unlike traditional virtual conferences."
-Participant Testimonials: A Platform for Students Hannah Bradley (Oakland University):
+Gather [gather.town] was a cherry on the final day show with a first-of-its-kind virtual participation, unlike traditional virtual conferences."

+Hannah Bradley (Oakland University):